andrerpena/browserify-tests/readme.md

 > $ browserify ./lib/main.js > bundle.js

 This should do it.
 The `> bundle.js` instruction tells Broserify to output the bundle to the given file.
-If this parameter is not provider, Browserify will just output the bundle to `stdout`.
+If this parameter is not provided, Browserify will just output the bundle to `stdout`.

 To verify that the bundle works correctly: